cjh1/serene/README.md

     return None

 ```

+The path parameter is used to specify the path or sub-path the function should be exposed on.
+The datatype parameter is used to specify the return type of a read operation, this is necessary as this can't be derived from the signature of the function.

-We can now look at the RESTful API the serene will generate for us
+We can now look at the RESTful API that serene will generate for us.

 ```bash
 $ python serenecl.py --doc foo